Standard enthalpy of reaction

 Standard states can be defined at any temperature and pressure, so both the standard temperature and pressure must always be specified.
 Most values of standard thermochemical data are tabulated at either (25°C, 1 bar) or (25°C, 1 atm).

 For ions in aqueous solution, the standard state is often chosen such that the aqueous H+ ion at a concentration of exactly 1 mole/liter has a standard enthalpy of formation equal to zero, which makes possible the tabulation of standard enthalpies for cations and anions at the same standard concentration.
 This convention is consistent with the use of the standard hydrogen electrode in the field of electrochemistry.
 However, there are other common choices in certain fields, including a standard concentration for H+ of exactly 1 mole/(kg solvent) (widely used in chemical engineering) and $10^{-7}$ mole/L (used in the field of biochemistry).
-For this reason it is important to note which standard concentration value is being used when consulting tables of enthalpies of formation.

 Introduction

 Two initial thermodynamic systems, each isolated in their separate states of internal thermodynamic equilibrium, can, by a thermodynamic operation, be coalesced into a single new final isolated thermodynamic system.
 If the initial systems differ in chemical constitution, then the eventual thermodynamic equilibrium of the final system can be the result of chemical reaction.
 Alternatively, an isolated thermodynamic system, in the absence of some catalyst, can be in a metastable equilibrium; introduction of a catalyst, or some other thermodynamic operation, such as release of a spark, can trigger a chemical reaction.
 The chemical reaction will, in general, transform some chemical potential energy into thermal energy.
 If the joint system is kept isolated, then its internal energy remains unchanged.
 Such thermal energy manifests itself, however, in changes in the non-chemical state variables (such as temperature, pressure, volume) of the joint systems, as well as the changes in the mole numbers of the chemical constituents that describe the chemical reaction.

 Internal energy is defined with respect to some standard state.
 Subject to suitable thermodynamic operations, the chemical constituents of the final system can be brought to their respective standard states, along with transfer of energy as heat or through thermodynamic work, which can be measured or calculated from measurements of non-chemical state variables.
 Accordingly, the calculation of standard enthalpy of reaction is the most established way of quantifying the conversion of chemical potential energy into thermal energy.